rohan879/Spatial-Tab-Manager/README.md

 This project addresses "Tab Overload" by utilizing spatial memory and force-directed graphs.
 It automatically links tabs based on browsing history (provenance), allows for semantic clustering into "Workspaces," and utilizes a high-performance D3.js simulation to make tab management fluid and intuitive.

+This repository contains a Vite + React demo for exploring spatial tab management concepts.
+The codebase is intentionally small and focused on the UI and interaction patterns (physics-driven layout, command palette, canvas navigation).

 ## ✨ Key Features

 - 🕸️ **Living Graph**: Tabs are treated as active nodes in a physics simulation.